 Burning mouth syndrome, also referred to as glossodynia, is a condition of unclear (possibly neuropathic) etiology, and diagnosis is established when other known causes (e.g., xerostomia, candidiasis, diabetes mellitus, food sensitivity, deficiencies in vitamin B12 or iron) have been excluded.
-As the diagnosis is made by exclusion of other known conditions, a detailed medical history and pain history are required [145].
-The International Headache Society defines burning mouth syndrome as "a burning sensation for which no dental or medical cause can be found" [6].
-It is most commonly observed in postmenopausal women and is usually confined to the tongue.
-It may be associated with xerostomia and loss of taste (ageusia) [146; 147].
-Burning mouth syndrome may develop as an adverse effect of angiotensin-converting enzyme inhibitors, with the condition subsiding after drug discontinuation [145].
-If pharmacotherapy is required, clonazepam and gabapentin are the most commonly prescribed drugs for this condition [147].
+As the diagnosis is made by exclusion of other known conditions, a detailed medical history and pain history are required [178].
+The International Headache Society defines burning mouth syndrome as "an intraoral burning or dysaesthetic sensation, recurring daily for more than two hours per day over more than three months, without clinically evident causative lesions" [7].
+It is most commonly observed in postmenopausal women and is usually confined to the tip of the tongue.
+It may be associated with xerostomia and loss of taste (ageusia) [179; 180].
+Burning mouth syndrome may develop as an adverse effect of angiotensin-converting enzyme inhibitors, with the condition subsiding after drug discontinuation [178].
+If pharmacotherapy is required, clonazepam and gabapentin are the most commonly prescribed drugs for this condition [180].